Scott Aukerman: Between Two Ferns with Zach Galifianakis

 One sketch from Aukerman and Porter's sketch show The Right Now!
 Show, Between Two Ferns with Zach Galifianakis, was put up on internet site Funny Or Die and received several hundreds of thousands of hits in just a few days.

 This was followed by Ferns interviews with talk-show host Jimmy Kimmel, Mad Men star Jon Hamm, Natalie Portman, Bradley Cooper, Charlize Theron, Conan O'Brien, Ben Stiller, Steve Carell, Sean Penn, Bruce Willis, Jennifer Aniston, Will Ferrell, "Oscar Buzz Edition" (featuring Jennifer Lawrence, Christoph Waltz, Naomi Watts, Amy Adams, Anne Hathaway, Jessica Chastain, Sally Field and Bradley Cooper), a collaboration video with The Lonely Island and James Franco, and a "Happy Holidays Edition" featuring Samuel L. Jackson, Tobey Maguire and Arcade Fire.
 Aukerman directed the Theron, O'Brien, Penn, Willis, Ferrell, "Oscar Buzz," Bieber, Franco & "Happy Holidays Edition" episodes.

 In March 2014, an episode was released with President Barack Obama.
 It was designed to bring attention to the Affordable Care Act.
 Galifianakis engaged in his regular insult comedy style of interviewing, which the President reciprocated throughout the interview.
 Within 24 hours, the video of this interview had amassed upwards of 14 million views.
 Aukerman directed and produced this episode, which won the 2014 Emmy Award for Outstanding Short-Format Live-Action Entertainment Program.

-Each episode has been viewed millions of times, and the President Barack Obama, Hillary Clinton, Justin Bieber, Brad Pitt, and Natalie Portman episodes have become some of Funny Or Die's most popular videos ever.
+Each episode has been viewed millions of times.
+Funny Or Die's most popular videos ever were the episodes about President Barack Obama, Hillary Clinton, Justin Bieber, Brad Pitt, and Natalie Portman.

 In 2015, Aukerman won the Primetime Emmy Award for Outstanding Short-Format Live-Action Entertainment Program again, this time for the Brad Pitt episode.